kgfu02/transformer_weather/README.md

 Some notes:
 1. Key changes to Tensorflow tutorial code include: replacing embedding layer with a dense layer, changing dimensions/indexes in function to work with new dataset, MAE loss function.
 2. Trained over 40 epochs.
 Better performance if training is performed over two runs of program (set EPOCHS to 20 and run twice) probably due to custom schedule.
+3. Performance seems to worsen when increasing or decreasing hyperparameters such as the number of attention heads or hidden units for some reason.

 Performance:
 Models were given 24 inputs spaced over a 24hr period and predicted one timestep into the future.